gvwilson/sdxjs/gloss.md

 <dd class="glossary">A software library that managing internal reporting for programs.</dd>
 <dt id="loop_body" class="glossary">loop body</dt>
 <dd class="glossary">The statement or statements executed by a loop.</dd>
+<dt id="loosely_coupled" class="glossary">loosely coupled</dt>
+<dd class="glossary">Components in a software system are said to be loosely coupled if they are relatively independent of one another, i.e., if any one of them can be changed or replaced without others having to be altered as well.</dd>
 <dt id="markdown" class="glossary">Markdown</dt>
 <dd class="glossary">A markup language with a simple syntax intended as a replacement for HTML.
 Markdown is often used for README files, and is the basis for <a href="r_markdown">R markdown</a>.</dd>
 <dt id="markup_language" class="glossary">markup language</dt>